swisscom/dop_common/doc/plan_format_v0.0.1.md

      __IMPORTANT:__ This property is required when customizing guest on *VSPhere* provider.

  14. __*product_id*__ - an optional, VSphere-specific windows-only guest customization
      property that specifies a serial number.
-Its default value is undefined which leaves the guest OS in an evaluation/trial mode.
+The default value is undefined which leaves the guest OS in an evaluation/trial mode.

  15. __*organization_name*__ - a required, VSphere-specific windows-only guest